fisicamaldonado/Order_66/README.md

 To use this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/jedi-survivors.git`
-2. Install the required dependencies: `pip install numpy pandas matplotlib`
+2. Install the required dependencies: `pip install numpy pandas matplotlib seaborn`

 ## Usage